 Daily Life in the Republic of Texas

-Daily life...the everyday tribulations and joys of the pioneers of the Republic of Texas spring to life within these pages.
+Daily life...the everyday tribulations and joys of the pioneers of the Republic of Texas spring to life in these pages.

 Drawn primarily from diaries and letters of those who lived and traveled in Texas during its earliest days, this book chronicles the lives of the settlers in first-hand accounts, both of the working-class farmer and of the leisurely dandy.